 If it's your first time organising a Big Lunch, try to start small to keep things as simple as possible.
-Request our free pack to help you get going and make sure to read our guide to organising a Big Lunch.
+You will soon be able to request your free pack for 2019 to help you get started, in the meantime, you can read our guide to organising a Big Lunch.

 Does my Big Lunch have to be a street party?